Ph.D. Philosophy, University of Illinois at Urbana-Champaign, 1984

 About David B. Fletcher

-Dr. Fletcher is interested in ethical theory, particularly deontological and rights theories.
-He is researching a range of bioethical issues, including such developments as the genetic, biological, and technological enhancement of human beings as well as traditional concerns about justice in access to health care, and is interested in the ethical methodology used to address bioethical concerns.
+Dr. Fletcher is interested in ethical theory, applied ethics, and social philosophy.
+He works on a range of bioethical issues, including such developments as the genetic, biological, and technological enhancement of human beings as well as traditional concerns about justice in access to health care.
 He is interested in the “private vices” of gambling, alcohol, drugs, and tobacco as matters of personal ethics and social policy.
-Dr. Fletcher has an avocational interest in liturgy, writing a liturgy column for a church paper and having taught a liturgy course to church musicians.
-He enjoys guitar playing, travel, theater, history, and humor.
-He applies his ethical insights on two healthcare ethics committees.
-He has served on the vestry (board) of his church and is active in adult Christian education.
+Dr. Fletcher has an interest in liturgy and enjoys guitar playing, travel, theater, history, and humor.
+He serves on the ethics committee of a major hospital.
+He has appeared on television and in news publications, including WBBM Radio and U. S. News and World Report.

 - Ethical Theory